AzureIoTGBB/iot-academy/Month_1/Day_1/IoT Central HOL.md

 2. On the top bar select **Terminal** and then **New Terminal** in Visual Studio Code.

+3. Pleae make sure you are in the correct folder directory as you will be creating a directory. (cd.. to change directory location locally)

 ![Terminal](./media/vs-code-mkdir.png 'Terminal')

-3. Run the following commands to create a directory, set up a dotnet environment, and install required libraries:
+4. Run the following commands to create a directory, set up a dotnet environment, and install required libraries:

 ```
 mkdir RefrigeratedTruck